Harris-giki/VisualBasics_Cpp/README.md

    - The application will display the data in a list box.
    - It will show the runtime in microseconds, the type of data structure used, the number of non-zero values, and the final result in respective text boxes.
    - The processed results will also be saved in a `RESULT_OUTPUTS.txt` file in the same directory as the input file.

-By following these steps, you should be able to successfully run and interact with the `CppCLR WinForms Data Processor` project.